dk/Prima/README.md

     run Prima;

-Or, alternatively, start the VB program, the toolkit visual builder.
+Alternatively, start the VB program, the toolkit visual builder.

 More information
 ================

-The toolkit contains set of POD files describing its features, and the programming interfaces.
-Run 'podview Prima' or 'perldoc Prima' command to start with the main manual page.
+The toolkit contains a set of POD files describing its features and the programming interfaces.
+Run the 'podview Prima' or 'perldoc Prima' commands to start with the main manual page.

 Visit http://www.prima.eu.org/ for the recent versions of the toolkit.
 You can